Name the thing being metered

 | AI or Lyro conversations | Tidio Lyro AI Agent | A customer interaction that receives at least one reply from the AI agent.
 AI support can become its own quota even when live-chat conversations or Flows automation are priced separately. | Model AI-handled questions separately from live-chat seats, tickets, and rule-based Flows reach. |

-| AI resolutions | ChatBot.com by Text | A support outcome where the AI agent solves at least one customer question in a conversation.
+| AI resolutions | ChatBot.com by Text | An AI-handled conversation that counts when it ends without the customer asking for more help after the AI's final reply.
 Resolution allowances, users, AI agents, API calls, workflows, and automatic refill packs can all affect the real monthly bill. | Ask what counts as a resolution, what is excluded, and what happens when the included monthly allowance is reached. |

 Tool fit